 Just Before It Happened Ltd is an arts organisation run by Rebekah Ford.
 Telling visual and audio stories, she has been working on analogue and digital projects for over 25 years including workshop creation, facilitation, mentoring and very large-scale digital projects.

-Rebekah has worked for various organisations including: Royal Opera House, Royal Shakespeare Company, ENO, Tate, BBC, Southbank Centre, Penguin Books, ShiftMS, Unthinkable and NHS Digital.
+Rebekah has worked for various organisations including: V&A, Royal Opera House, Royal Shakespeare Company, ENO, Tate, BBC, Southbank Centre, Penguin Books, ShiftMS, Unthinkable and NHS Digital.
 She is currently working on several binaural sound projects.

 Projects & collaborations